spapas/cookiecutter-django-starter/README.md

 -----

 Install cookiecutter (https://github.com/audreyr/cookiecutter) to your global python packages (or the virtualenv you are going to create -- also checkout my post @ https://spapas.github.io/2017/12/20/python-2-3-windows/ for using python 2 and 3 on windows).
-Then,
+Then, activate your venv and run cookiecutter with this repo, i.e

 ```
 mkdir parent_folder
 cd parent_folder
 py -3 -m venv venv
+pip install cookiecutter
 cookiecutter https://github.com/spapas/cookiecutter-django-starter

 ```